COVID-19 Vaccine Distribution in Connecticut - Update for 4/15/2021

 The tables below use 2019 CT population data which is the most recent year available.
 The tables that show the percent vaccinated by town and age group are an exception.
 These tables use 2014 CT population estimates.
 This the most recent year for which reliable estimates by town and age are available.

-Number and Percent of People who Initiated COVID-19 Vaccination and who are Fully Vaccinated by Race/Ethnicity and Age Group
+Number and Percent of People who have at least one dose of COVID-19 Vaccination and who are Fully Vaccinated by Race/Ethnicity and Age Group

-The data on percent of people who initiated vaccination and are fully vaccinated by race / ethnicity should be interpreted with caution.
+The data on percent of people who have at least one dose of COVID-19 vaccination and are fully vaccinated by race / ethnicity should be interpreted with caution.
 It likely underestimates the percentages for different race / ethnicity groups (NH Asian and Pacific Islander, NH American Indian or Alaska Native, NH Black, NH White and Hispanic).
 This is because the Other race, Multiple race and Unknown groups are bigger than expected and likely include people who should be classified as NH Asian and Pacific Islander, NH American Indian or Alaska Native, NH Black, NH White and Hispanic.

 First Dose of COVID-19 Vaccine by Age Group and High-Need Town